 any relation of a Residential School Student who has experienced the effects of inter-generational trauma stemming from the residential schooling experience

 Healing and treatment centre

 We offer a safe, confidential, and accepting environment.
 Our clinicians have extensive experience working with First Nations people on Reserves, in schools, and in various community settings.
 We are open to working with Elders and traditional therapies according to our client's requests (sadly we cannot offer smudging in our offices due to allergies).
 Our therapists have extensive training and experience treating trauma, domestic violence, drug and alcohol substance abuse / addictions, and communication difficulties.
 We have additional specializations in helping with parenting in general, and challenging children.
-In fact, Karin is one of the few psychologists in Edmonton trained in helping parents with complex presentation preschoolers (children with multiple behavior or psychological difficulties ages 0-5 years).
-Stephanie has worked in some of the most intensive treatment programs for parenting school aged children and teenagers.
-While Donna is a team leader in a program for family counselling and struggling adolescents.
+Lisa has direct insight into the impact of Residential Schools on mental wellbeing, both of direct survivors and children/grandchildren of survivors, along with being an expert in treating addictions.
+Samuel has advanced training in treating the many different kinds of self medicating approaches residential school survivors, and those impacted by residential school survivors, often use to try to deal with the experience.
+Residential school survivors often are left with weak parenting skills.
+Karin is one of the few psychologists in Edmonton trained in helping parents of hard to manage preschoolers (children with multiple behavior or psychological difficulties ages 0-5 years), while Stephanie has worked in some of the most intensive treatment programs for parenting school aged children and teenagers.